Emotions of Motherhood

 What Kind of Help is Available?

-There are three ways to get help; support, medication and therapy.
-Some moms find one way is enough, some use two, and some use all three forms of help.
+There are two ways to get help: medication and therapy.
+Some moms find one way is enough and some use both forms of help.

 Counseling or Therapy